 Be nice.
 Or else.

-Designer at Wunderlist Joined about 5 years ago via an invitation from Daryl G. Timothy has invited Dominik Schmidt, Benedikt Lehnert, Vincent Milliken, Jérémy Stenuit, Alex Ribeiro and 22 others, Martin Hartl, Din Bisevac, Christian Reber, Hany Rizk, Jason Beaton, Francesco Kirchhoff, Johannes Roth, Daniel Vernon, Tobias Negele, sebastian scheerer, Benjamin Roesner, Julius Schäper, Edvinas Bartkus, Jeizzon Mendes, Paul Farino, Kee Yen Yeo, Erdal Bejtula, Stephen Weir, Matthias Mentasti, Daniel Adams, Courtny Cotten, Sibyl Lai
+Designer at Wunderlist Joined over 5 years ago via an invitation from Daryl G. Timothy has invited Dominik Schmidt, Benedikt Lehnert, Vincent Milliken, Jérémy Stenuit, Alex Ribeiro and 22 others, Martin Hartl, Din Bisevac, Christian Reber, Hany Rizk, Jason Beaton, Francesco Kirchhoff, Johannes Roth, Daniel Vernon, Tobias Negele, sebastian scheerer, Benjamin Roesner, Julius Schäper, Edvinas Bartkus, Jeizzon Mendes, Paul Farino, Kee Yen Yeo, Erdal Bejtula, Stephen Weir, Matthias Mentasti, Daniel Adams, Courtny Cotten, Sibyl Lai